Uncovering the underlying mechanisms for hypermobility

 So, while this mechanism may not explain all of the symptoms people experience in hypermobile EDS, it does appear to play a role in a significant percentage!

 I am so excited to see this research.
-Because, as much as I’ve been able to overcome many boundaries and become a lot more functional in strategizing ways to navigate the world as a hypermobile person… it would be amazing to also be able to intervene in a biochemical level, to repair the processes that may be dysfunctional in how we create connective tissue.
+Because, as much as I’ve been able to overcome many boundaries in navigating the world as a hypermobile person, it would be amazing to be able to intervene in a biochemical level, to repair the processes that may be dysfunctional in how we create connective tissue.

 This research may be just one step at the beginning of a long road, however it is incredibly significant for proving that hypermobility disorders are in fact real conditions with a biochemical basis.
 This opens up the door for further research to shed light on these “invisible” disorders, bringing us forward into a world where conditions like hypermobility and EDS are taken much more seriously.